National Suicide Prevention Month 2026: Warning Signs & Crisis Resources

 - Online Forums: Peer-to-peer support through communities like Reddit’s r/SuicideWatch

-Q1: What is National Suicide Prevention Awareness Month?
+Q1: What is National Suicide Prevention Month?

 A: It’s an annual event in September to raise awareness, promote suicide prevention, and reduce stigma around mental health.